Caldwell Jones: Playing career

 The 76ers reached the 1980 NBA Finals.
 Erving scored 26.9 points per game in the season, and Jones was a defensive force, pulling down 11.9 rebounds per game, fourth in the league, and blocking 162 shots, seventh in the league.
 Although Philadelphia finished behind the Boston Celtics in the regular season, the 76ers tore through the playoffs, advancing past the Celtics in the Eastern Conference Finals where Jones led the 76ers to a Game 2 win with 22 points and 11 rebounds, before coming up short against the Los Angeles Lakers in the Finals.

 Jones and teammate Bobby Jones (no relation) were NBA All-Defensive First Team selections for the next two seasons, and the 76ers made another trip to the NBA Finals and battled the Lakers in 1982.
 Philadelphia again fell in six games.
 After the season, the 76ers sent Jones to the Houston Rockets in a deal that brought Moses Malone to Philadelphia.
 The 76ers won the championship the following season.

 Jones played two seasons in Houston (joining his brother Major Jones on the Rockets' squad), one in Chicago, four in Portland, where he would play meaningful playoff minutes despite being in his late 30s, most notably at age 37 starting every game of Portland's first round loss to Houston during the 1987 NBA Playoffs while averaging 7.8 rebounds per game (second best on the Trail Blazers, only behind Steve Johnson), and one final season in San Antonio.
 Primarily as a reserve, he was called upon to spell the starting center, grab some rebounds, and play some defense.
 "I'm like a spare tire on the Cadillac", he told USA Today in the twilight of his career.
 "I'm just sitting around in the trunk, waiting to get put on the car if one of the fancy tires blows out".

 "Everybody likes to look at the glorified part of the game, like scoring points", Jones told USA Today in 1990.
 "But there is a lot more to the game.
 I look at myself like an offensive lineman.
 Someone has to open the holes for the 1,000-yard rushers."

 "What do I think of Caldwell Jones?
 When he retires, I think they should have a farewell tour for him", Larry Brown, Jones's coach with the San Antonio Spurs, told USA Today.

+Coaching career

+On October 4, 2001, Jones was announced as an assistant coach for the Portland Trail Blazers.
+He joined the staff of head coach Maurice Cheeks who was his teammate on the Philadelphia 76ers.
+His contract was not renewed for the 2002–03 season.